Update, January 16, 2025

 Co-op Memberships

-Co-op memberships expired at the end of June.
-See Rick Bingle at dancing on any Friday night to renew your membership or to buy a new one if you’re not yet a member.
+A membership year at the co-op is July through June.
 A membership costs $10 for the full year and it gets you into Friday night dancing for $5 rather than the standard $6 as well as making you eligible to vote for the board of directors and to serve on the board.
 Plus it’s just a nice expression of solidarity and support for the Co-op.

 Folk Dance Resources